ztlevi/ML_101/docs/Neural_Networks/One_Stage_Object_Detection/YOLO.md

 - YOLOv3 predicts boxes at **3 different scales**.
 Take the feature map from 2 layers previous and **upsample it by 2** and then add a few more convolutional layers to process this combined feature map, and eventually predict a similar tensor, although now **twice the size**.chose 9 clusters and 3 scales arbitrarily and then divide up the clusters **evenly across scales**.

+- Note in original FPN paper, upsampling is followed by feature maps addition, but in yolov3, it's concatenation and add a few more convolution layers.

 - Detections at different layers helps address the issue of detecting small objects, a frequent complaint with YOLO v2.
 The upsampled layers concatenated with the previous layers help preserve the fine grained features which help in detecting small objects.
 The 13 x 13 layer is responsible for detecting large objects, whereas the 52 x 52 layer detects the smaller objects, with the 26 x 26 layer detecting medium objects.
 Here is a comparative analysis of different objects picked in the same object by different layers.

 ## Anchor Boxes